shahriar52/hname/README.md

 ## Limitations
 - Works on Linux distributions that use systemd.
-- On the Windows hosts, the service fails after n restart attempt could not be configured due to the current limitation of the ansible module.
+- On the Windows hosts, the service fails after n restart attempts could not be configured due to the current limitation of the ansible module.
 This is an ongoing development.
 See more at https://github.com/ansible/ansible/pull/56445

 ## Install
 Populate the ansible hosts file at /etc/ansible/hosts.
 A sample hosts file given in this repository.